wints/documentation/recipes/referral_links_with_incentives.md

 ## Conclusion: So Much More

-You now have an incentivized referral program.
-Like many popular promo-code systems, you can reward both the user who shares a link and the user who clicks the link and installs the app.
-With Branch links, the magic is built in, so there's no need for a promo code.
-Because we want to empower developers, we also offer the ability to reward users with credits, track those credits and redeem them--all with a few lines of code.

 This guide covered the basics.
 The following may be of interest to you, if you want to:

 {% ingredient recipe_preview/advanced_referral_incentives %}{% endingredient %}